 An Associate in Science degree is awarded for completion of all requirements in the core program, as well as completion of general education and graduation requirements.
-A Certificate of Achievement is awarded for satisfactory completion of the core program.
 A Certificate of Achievement is awarded for the satisfactory completion of the core requirements.
+Note: Students are required to complete English 150 for the associate degree.
+All students should consult a counselor.

-REQUI REMENTS UNITS
+REQUIREMENTS

 BOS 114 Beginning Word Processing 1.5

 BOS 115 Beginning Word Processing 1.5

 BOS 120 Computer Keyboarding 1

 BOS 163A Professional Office Procedures 1

 BOS 163B Records Management 1

 BOS 163C Travel and Conference Arrangements 1

 CIS 101 Introduction to Personal Computers and Operating Systems 1.5

 CIS 117 Introduction to Database Design and Programming 1.5

 CIS 118 Introduction to Spreadsheet Design 1.5

 BUS 101 Introduction to Business 3

 BUS 131 Supervision and Management 1.5

 BUS 137 Managing Groups and Teams 1.5

 BUS 144 Business Communication 3

-TOTAL CO TOTAL CORE UNITS 20.5
+TOTAL C ORE UNITS S 20.5

-Choose 3 -4 electiv ve units from the following:
+Choo se 3-4 ele ctive units from the following:

 BUS 124 Marketing 3

 BUS 112 Financial Accounting 4

 CIS 110 Introduction to to Computer Information Systems 3

 CIS 113 Presentations and Publications 1.5

 BOS 230A-B Medical Terminology 1-2

 BOS 231A-C Medical Terminology 1-3

-TOTAL MA TOTAL MAJOR UNITS 23
+TOTAL MAJOR UNITS 23.